AFIR data provision requirements in France

 Make sure charge point coordinates and addresses are filled in correctly:

-- All charge points belonging to the same charge station should be linked to the same address and coordinates (longitude, latitude).
+attribute of a charge point is correct - All charge points belonging to the same charge station should be linked to the same address and coordinates (longitude, latitude)

 - A pair of coordinates can only be linked to one address